moise-mulungu/mixed-react-projects/project-info/teamdm/training/code-wars-challenges/readme.md

+(done)
 DM: Moise, follow all of these when doing any coding exercise problem.
 It will work out better/faster in the end.
 note: do this for future exercises.
 Don't worry about it for the previous exercises you are still working on

 # rules for readability

-* never use 'let'
+- never use 'let'
-* assign all logical expressions to a well-named variable
+- assign all logical expressions to a well-named variable
-  * a logical expression is ...
+  - a logical expression is ...
 DM: todoMM: add "logical expression" to the JS vocabulary (add it also to programming-vocabulary, the JS definition should be tailored to JS). beyond expressions that employ logical operators (&&, ||, etc.), I'm not sure of all the types of logical expressions, so make a little list.
-    * ex: const isPositiveInteger = Number.isInteger(num) && num > 0
+    - ex: const isPositiveInteger = Number.isInteger(num) && num > 0
-  * variable should express a positive (if you want to use 'not' in a variable name, you got it wrong)
+  - variable should express a positive (if you want to use 'not' in a variable name, you got it wrong)
-  * don't make me think!
+  - don't make me think!
 I want to read code fast.
-	* benefit: self-documenting code
+  - benefit: self-documenting code

 # rules for debugging

-* always return a variable, for each debugging via console.log
+- always return a variable, for each debugging via console.log

 # steps (in a **starter function**, which you can copy and paste each time you start a new challenge)

 ```js
 // moved to ./STARTER.js
 ```

 // DM: todoDM: update the steps

-* example (somewhat exaggerated to cover all 6 points)
+- example (somewhat exaggerated to cover all 6 points)

 ```js
 // Determine offspring sex based on genes XX and XY chromosomes
 // Description